 SCB and SCBX Financial Group recognize that operational risk is inherent in any business and have always considered operational risk management a priority and continue to encourage the enhancement /improvement of operational risk management.
-This priority is more pressing in today's rapidly changing environment rife with economic uncertainties, increased competition, growing complexity of products, dependency on technology, natural disasters, and new epidemics, and political/civil condition, for instance.
+This priority is more pressing in today's rapidly changing environment rife with economic uncertainties, increased competition, growing complexity of products, dependency on technology, natural disasters, and new epidemics, and political/civil conditions, for instance.

-The company requires all companies in SCBX Financial Group to manage their own operational risks covering all related key processes for both existing activities and those arising from new businesses or new projects, by using risk management tools (Risk and Control Self Assessment: RCSA) to identify, assess, control, monitor, and report risks.
+All companies in SCBX Financial Group are required to manage their own operational risks covering all related key processes for both existing activities and those arising from new businesses or new projects, by using risk management tools (Risk and Control Self Assessment: RCSA) to identify, assess, control, monitor, and report risks.
 Senior management has the duty to manage operational risk within their areas of responsibilities in parallel with implementing and maintaining a sound internal control environment and control effectiveness.
-Moreover, SCBX has set the escalation process and crisis response workflows at the Group level in case the incident could widely affect the operations or reputation of the Group, shared risk management best practices and lessons learned from major internal and external incidents and precedent risk issues so portfolio companies can apply necessary preventive measures to avoid the recurrence of similar incidents.
+Moreover, SCBX has set the escalation process and crisis response workflows at the Group level in case the incident could widely affect the operations or reputation of the Group.
+The lessons learned from operational risk incidents are continually shared and applied to enhance risk governance, risk management framework, and risk monitoring processes across the Group.